Wrightsville Beach, North Carolina: Development

 In 1923 Shell Island was purchased by the Home Realty Company to build a resort for African Americans in the community.
 They built a pavilion, boardwalks, concessions, and bathhouses.
 Visitors could ride the streetcar to Harbor Island and board the ferry, taking them over to Shell Island.
 But in 1926, a massive fire burned every structure on the island.
 Never rebuilt, transportation to Shell Island also hence ceased.

 In 1937 the third pier in North Carolina, the Ocean View Pier, was constructed.
 In 1939 it was bought by Johnnie Mercer and renamed after its new owner.
 Hurricanes have really taken a toll on the pier.
 It was hit by hurricanes Hazel, Connie, Bertha, and Fran.
 After Fran in 1996, the pier was so damaged that it was closed until 2002, reopening with a whole new look.
-The current Johnnie Mercer's Pier is made of reinforced concrete and still stands today.
+The current Johnnie Mercer's Pier is made of reinforced concrete and still stands today with a gift shop, restaurant/ice cream bar, and various arcade machines.
 A second pier was constructed in 1938 by Floyd Cox and named the Mira Mar Fishing Pier.
 It was built on top of the wreck of the Fanny and Jenny, a Confederate blockade runner that ran aground during its maiden voyage in the Civil War in 1864.
 The wreckage created a natural reef, making for good fishing.
 Originally Mira Mar was 1000 ft long and boasted a bowling alley and restaurant.
 The pier was later bought and briefly renamed the Luna Fishing Pier and then the Crystal Fishing Pier.

 The construction and popularity of these new buildings were made possible in part by constructing a highway and car bridge to the beach in 1935.
 A causeway from the mainland to Harbor Island was built in 1926.
 This allowed people to drive to the first part of the beach.
 The opening of a road all the way from the mainland to the beach, with a bridge over Banks Channel, allowed residents and visitors to access the town via road easily.
 On April 18, 1939, W.R.
 "Tuck" Savage, who had operated the first electric streetcar in Wilmington, also piloted the city's last one on a return trip to Wrightsville Beach.